Skip to content

 1. Timestamp Strategy (auto-detect timestamp headers)

-kelora app.log --multiline timestamp
+kelora app.log -M timestamp

 Detects lines starting with timestamps as new events.
 Continuation lines (stack traces, wrapped messages) are appended to current event.